Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 The trail gradually took us into a green valley.
 After passing the first wooden bridge, we had to pay attention and look for the correct signs; otherwise, it’s easy to get lost and walk away from the hut.

 The Estany Llong hut was surrounded by trees and had a river nearby.
-We recommend you to walk to the Llong lake (only 700 m from the hut), as it’s not only beautiful, but it’s also a great spot to chill and take a nap!
+We recommend you walk to Llong Lake (only 700 m from the hut), as it’s beautiful and a great spot to chill and take a nap!

 People crossing a forest in the Carros de Foc hike